Taohidul-Islam/ESP-32-http-request-based-vehicle-controlling/README.md

 # ESP-32-http-request-based-vehicle-controlling
 A 3 wheeler(2 wheels powered) mini car would be controlled via http requests sent to esp32 from any device at same Wi-Fi network.
 Sending http requests manually is possible but won't be practical so I made a python code to send http requests from your desktop or laptop using your keyboard and gaming keys "W", "S", "A", "D".
+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).

+For full license details, please refer to the `LICENSE` file in this repository.

 <h3>Components you need:</h3>
 <ul>